vindarel/cl-str/README.md

   - `(str:trim s)` instead of `  (string-trim '(#\Space #\Newline #\Backspace #\Tab #\Linefeed #\Page #\Return #\Rubout) s))`, or `str:concat strings` instead of an unusual `format` construct; one discoverable library instead of many;

-* consistance and composability, where `s` is always the last argument, which makes it easier to feed pipes and arrows.
+* consistence and composability, where `s` is always the last argument, which makes it easier to feed pipes and arrows.

 The only dependency is `cl-ppcre`.